From Edward Feser

 The decision of Pope Francis was not a change in Church teaching, but a development.
 No Pope can contradict previous Church teaching.
 He can modify, clarify, strengthen, reaffirm, and expand.
 That’s development, not alteration.
 The Pope is the servant, not the master, of God’s revealed Word as preserved and passed on by His Church.

 End quote.
 Now, as the Dominican theologian Fr.
-Brian Mullady emphasizes in , a true development of doctrine cannot reverse past doctrine.
+Brian Mullady emphasizes in a recent article, a true development of doctrine cannot reverse past doctrine.
 If you say “All men are mortal and Socrates is a man,” and I come along later and conclude from what you said that Socrates is mortal, that would be a development, clarification, or expansion of your claims – a drawing out from them of their implications.
 But if instead I said that Socrates is not mortal, I would not be “developing” or “clarifying” or “expanding” your claims at all, but manifestly contradicting them.

 Similarly, if Cardinal Dolan were to reject The Sentence, he would not be developing or clarifying or expanding on traditional teaching at all, but manifestly contradicting it.
 So, if the cardinal really is serious about affirming only developments of past doctrine and never contradictions of it, then he will have to agree that capital punishment – unlike abortion – is not intrinsically immoral, in which case therecan be at least some instances in which it is morally justifiable.